Chester man accused of running 2 women over with pickup truck, killing 1

 Daniel Williams, 36, is charged with criminal homicide, murder in the first and third-degree and two counts of aggravated assault, which are all felonies of the first-degree, accidents involving death or personal injury, a felony of the third-degree, possession of an instrument of crime and recklessly endangering another person, both misdemeanors of the first-degree and related offenses.

-Tinicum Township police were called to the Sunoco Service Station at 15 Industrial Highway in Tinicum Township on Aug.
+Tinicum Township police were called to the Sunoco Service Station at 15 Industrial Highway on Aug.
 22.

-Investigators say at the scene, police observed the entire front of the Sunoco Service Station store had been destroyed.
-Two female victims, one of whom was later identified as Shantel Harmon, 26, were observed on ground in the front of the store, suffering from significant injuries, according to police.
-According to investigators, both victims were taken to the hospital where Shantel Harmon was pronounced deceased and the second female victim was treated for her injuries.
+Police say the victim, Shantel Harmon, 26, was screaming as she ran through the gas station parking lot.
+They say 36-year old Daniel Williams allegedly ran her down as she tried to find cover inside.
+Police say he then backed up his truck and just drove right into the storefront, striking her again and hitting another woman.
+Harmon did not survive and the other woman was seriously injured.

-Police say Harmon was observed running through the parking lot towards the front of the store while screaming.
-Harmon was then violently struck by a Nissan pickup truck allegedly being driven by Daniel Williams, prosecutors say.
+There were three to four other customers inside at the time of the incident.

 Advertisement